Sputum Stain for Mycobacteria

 You’re high-risk or positive for TB.
 If a skin or blood test comes back positive for tuberculosis, or if you have a weakened immune system due to a condition like human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS), your doctor may use this test to further see if the disease is present.
 You might also be considered high-risk if you have been in a hospital, nursing home, or correctional facility.

 You have TB outside of your lungs.
 While tuberculosis often impacts your lungs, it can also infect other parts of your body like your spinal cord or kidneys.
 Your doctor may use an AFB stain to see if it is affecting your lungs as well as other places.You have HIV or AIDS.
 If you have HIV, AIDS, or a similar condition, you are more at risk for contracting TB.
-If you’ve been exposed to someone who is positive for tuberculosis, this test can help tell if you have contracted it.
+If you’ve been exposed to someone positive for tuberculosis, this test can help tell if you have contracted it.

 You’ve had a TB infection.
 Finally, your doctor may use this test if you have been successfully cured of TB.
 An AFB stain can help confirm that your recovery is complete and the tuberculosis is gone.